jose408510/bamazon/README.md

 <h1>Photo Examples Below:</h1>

-Navigate to the appropriate directory, and "npm init" (initialize npm and create JSON files), then install the npm packages using command line.
+<p>Navigate to the appropriate directory, and "npm init" (initialize npm and create JSON files), then install the npm packages using command line.</p>
 <img src="images/image3.png">
-Navigate to the appropriate directory and "npm i" (install) all the packages in the JSON file.
+<p>Navigate to the appropriate directory and "npm i" (install) all the packages in the JSON file.</p>
 <img src="images/image2.png">

 <img src="images/image4.png">